jc-he06/jump/README.md

-This is a simple 2D platform game built based on the classic platform game 'Super Mario Bros'.
+This is a simple 2D platform game to tribute the one of the most classic platform games in the history 'Super Mario Bros'.
 And the rules in this game are also typically same as its.

 Link: